- Search The Registry

-Just as Abraham had done so for the Africans living among the Red Stick warriors who later became the Seminoles, Tom insured the safety of several hundred Africans who moved with the Creeks during the removal.
+Just as Abraham had done so for the Africans living among the Red Stick warriors who later became the Seminoles, Tom ensured the safety of several hundred Africans who moved with the Creeks during the removal.
 After arrival in Indian Territory, Chief Yargee depended upon Cow Tom even more.
-Although a cattleman in his youth, his job was that of a negotiator and interpreter for the chief.
+Although a cattleman in his youth, his job was as a negotiator and interpreter for the chief.
 As the chief knew no English and had no interest in the language, the role of Cow Tom was critical and made him even more valuable to the Chief.
 The military writer Ethan Allen Hitchcock kept a diary in 1842 and wrote about his experiences in the Indian Territory.
 He spoke of Cow Tom often in the diary, noting how the Negro always spoke for the chief who knew no English.

-Tom eventually earned money and was able to purchase his own freedom from the chief and that of his own family.
+Tom eventually earned money and was able to purchase his freedom from the chief and that of his own family.
 As a free man, he began to receive payment for his services as an interpreter, earning more money than the highest-paid African.
 He acquired land and livestock of his own.
 Chief Yargee was part of the Upper Creek clan, who had little interest in mixing with whites.
-They were often in conflict with the Lower Creeks, mixed-blood Creeks who had intermarried with whites.
-The Lower Creeks had early on embraced the sentiments of their southern white neighbors before relocation.
-It would later be the Lower Creeks who would seek to expel the Africans from the nation, and who would immediately sign a treaty with the Confederacy to preserve their interest in African chattel slavery.
+They often conflicted with the Lower Creeks, mixed-blood Creeks who had intermarried with whites.
+The Lower Creeks had embraced the sentiments of their southern white neighbors before relocation.
+It would later be the Lower Creeks who would seek to expel the Africans from the nation and who would immediately sign a treaty with the Confederacy to preserve their interest in African chattel slavery.